Gurky9636Mods/AutoVanilla/README.md

 ## What is AutoVanilla?

-AutoVanilla is a Minecraft Forge Mod, made for the versions 1.18, 1.19, and 1.20.
+AutoVanilla is a Minecraft Forge Mod, made for the versions 1.21.
-It adds 'Auto' versions of the Smithing Table, Anvil, Enchantment Table, and Grindstone.
+It adds 'Auto' versions of the Smithing Table(, Anvil, Enchantment Table, and Grindstone.)

-All of these require Forge Energy to run, which can be generated through other mods, such as [Mekanism](https://github.com/mekanism/Mekanism)
+All of these require Forge Energy(FE) to run, which can be generated through other mods, such as [Mekanism](https://github.com/mekanism/Mekanism)

 ## What Happened to AutoSmithingTable?